alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 ###Nominate a vet
 You must nominate an official veterinarian (OV) to inspect your goods when you apply.
 You can either:

 - ask your local veterinary practice if there’s an OV working there
 - contact the OV Team at the [Specialist Service Centre Worcester](/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centre-worcester) or email the OV team at <ovteam@alpha.gsi.gov.uk>

 Your ITAHC will be valid for 10 days after the inspection

 ###Moving animal by-products inside the EU
-You'll also need to fill in a corporate document
- - this is a signed list including:
+You'll also need to fill in a corporate document - this is a signed list including:

-*a description of the goods, eg what they are and how much you’re moving *the date you’re transporting them and registration number for the vehicle *where you’re sending the goods from and who you’re sending them to *the factory approval or registration number
+* a description of the goods, eg what they are and how much you’re moving
+* the date you’re transporting them and registration number for the vehicle
+* where you’re sending the goods from and who you’re sending them to
+* the factory approval or registration number

-(Is this just a declaration, if you we can’t link to the guide)
+[Is this just a declaration, if you we can’t link to the guide]

 ##Exporting animal products outside the EU